prettydiff/share-file-systems/documentation/modal.md

 * **fileEdit** - Allows editing a file as text and writing those changes back into the file.
 * **fileNavigate** - A means of walking, visualizing, and interacting with a device's file system.
 * **invite-accept** - The modal that appears on the remote device when an invitation is sent.
-* **invite-request** - The modal that appears on the local device when starting the invitation process.
 * **message** - Allows display and writing of text messages.
-* **share_delete** - The modal that displays when attempting to terminal a relationship with another user/device.
 * **shares** The modal that displays a user's current shares when click on the user's button from the right side user list.
 * **textPad** - A minimal modal where the body area is filled with a textarea HTML element for free type text.